hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 The kernel finds the function using: `function_address = SSDT_base + (System Service Number)`

 tl;dr when a `syscall` instruction runs, the CPU switches from usermode to kernel mode, and the system call handler uses the system service number in `eax` to execute the correct function.

+Usermode functions then, in many cases, reach out to `ntdll.dll`, which in turn call into the kernel image, `ntoskrnl.exe`.

 ![modes](/modes.jpg)